Each season, the flu affects about 8 percent of the United States population, on average. And the numbers may be even higher for asymptomatic people.

 Garlic and onions: Both of these vegetable help boost immune function.

-If you or a loved one experience complications from the flu, such as pneumonia, or have a high fever that won’t go down, see your healthcare provider right away.
+If you or a loved one experience complications from the flu, such as pneumonia, or have a high fever that won’t go down, contact your healthcare provider right away.
 If you catch the flu and you have a chronic condition, such as asthma, or you are pregnant, see your doctor.

 - The flu is a contagious respiratory illness caused by the influenza virus.
+The symptoms are typically more severe than the common cold and include body aches, fatigue and headaches.

 - Try flu natural remedies to help relieve your symptoms.

-- See your doctor right away if you get the flu and you have a chronic medical condition or you are pregnant.
+- Contact your doctor right away if you get the flu and you have a chronic medical condition or you are pregnant.
 Also, get medical care if you experience flu complications, such as pneumonia.

 Get FREE Access!